pzim-devdata/tahoma-gpt/README.md

    - `& "install_tahoma_gpt_windows.bat"`

-7. You can now start tahoma-gpt.py in vitual env (exemple for Linux):
+7. You can now execute tahoma_chatgpt.sh for Linux or tahoma_chatgpt.bat for Windows or run tahoma-gpt.py in a vitual env (exemple for Linux):

    - `cd $HOME/tahoma-gpt` (or go to the installed folder with the terminal)
    - `python3 -m venv env`